 Nutritional detoxing could be the answer.
+It will certainly help.
 Professional supervision should be done over dietary modification, because any changes in your body’s systems can affect the way that any current medication that you are taking works, and you may have underlying medical conditions that need to be monitored.

 In the Journal of Human Nutrition, a review was published of the effectiveness of detox programs, and the evidence generally weighed in favour of pursuing detox diets as a way to lose weight and gain vitality.
 It was also recommended that more studies be done of the benefits of detox programs.

 Fasting is one way to detox, but prolonged fasting can cause detrimental damage to the body’s tissues and other systems, and intermittent fasting such as the 5:2 diet is safer.
 Jon Barron, from the Baseline of Health Foundation refers to (intermittent) fasting as:

 ‘fasting, for as little as three days, “flips a regenerative switch” which prompts stem cells to create brand new white blood cells, essentially regenerating the entire immune system.’